[Courtesy of Blue Oak BBQ Facebook]

 Nola's Wings and Things [Courtesy of Nola's Wings and Things Facebook]

-The Angus Steak Plate is USDA Choice angus beef.
-You can also get that angus steak on the Surf and Turf Plate along with 4 jumbo shrimp.
+The Angus Steak Plate is USDA Choice Angus beef.
+You can also get that angus steak on the Surf and Turf Plate, along with four jumbo shrimp.
 The Grilled Bone-In Pork Chops are a patron favorite, it goes well with Nola's Homemade Gumbo (beef sausage, chicken thigh, and shrimp).

 5. We Dat's Chicken and Shrimp